CTI-Buddy/cti-buddy.github.io/_posts/2026-08-31-remcosconfig.md

 date: 2026-08-31
 tagline: "Reading two public config extractors side by side, and what the printed line leaves out"
 image: /IMG/083126.jpg
-tags: [Threat Intelligence, Threat Analysis]
+tags: [Malware, Threat Intelligence, Threat Analysis]
 ---

 I kept looking at Remcos configuration dumps and wondering about the fields that aren't on any available list.
 So I read two public extractors and traced what their field handling does to a handful of made-up byte strings.
 No samples or network here, just tracing what happens.